parse-server-modules/parse-server-sns-adapter/README.md

 7. Go back to the `Users` tab and select the user you created earlier.
 8. In Permissions, select `Attach Policy` and find the policy we just created to attach it.
 9. Click on `Security Credentials` and click on `Create Access Key`.
 10. Record the credentials, which will be used to configure the Parse server.
-You will need to set the access and secret key as the environment variables SNS_ACCESS_KEY and SNS_SECRET_KEY respectively.
+You will need to set the access and secret key as the environment variables SNS_ACCESS_KEY and SNS_SECRET_ACCESS_KEY respectively.

 #### Configuring Parse Server